What you will do: Identify species, count and measure trees in accordance with the Reforestation Standard of Alberta

 - Basic training in forestry measurements, experience driving on resource roads (ATV and sledding experience is considered an asset).
-Enrolled in or graduated from a 2-year Forestry or Renewable Resource technologist diploma or enrolled in an undergraduate degree in Forestry, Environmental Science, or a related degree.
+Enrolled in or graduated from a 2-year Forestry or Renewable Resource technologist diploma or enrolled in an undergraduate degree in Forestry, Environmental Science, or a related degree or experience doing regeneration surveys.

 - Valid Class 5 non-GDL Alberta driver’s license or equivalent.